kenlasko/k8s/argocd-apps/README.md

 It is starting to make use of [Argo CD sync-waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) to ensure that apps like [MariaDB databases](/manifests/mariadb) are up before the apps that depend on them (like [Gitea](/manifests/gitea), [VaultWarden](/manifests/vaultwarden) and others).
 The lower the number, the earlier in the process the app gets deployed.

+All software updates (excluding Kubernetes and OS) are managed via [Renovate](https://github.com/renovatebot/renovate).
+Renovate watches the Github repo and checks for software version updates on any Helm chart, ArgoCD application manifest or deployment manifest.
+If an update is found, Renovate will update the version in the repo and let ArgoCD handle the actual upgrade.
+All updates are logged in the repo as commits.

+The configuration for Renovate is stored in [renovate.json](/renovate.json).
+The dashboard is available at https://developer.mend.io/github/kenlasko

 The [00-disabled](/argocd-apps/00-disabled) folder is used to put applications that I don"t want to use anymore, but might want to in the future.